dpaulos6/versify/README.md

 ## Warning

-JSR is still a work in progress, it will not work if you try to use JSR.
+JSR is still a work in progress, it might not work as expected.

 ## Installation